 From Liberia and the Daniel Oduber Quiros International Airport (LIR): Drive south on the Inter-American Highway until you reach Route 606 at Kilometer 133.
 Turn left going towards Sardinal and continue to follow the signs for Route 606.
 About 18 kilometers before you reach the mountain top town of Santa Elena, the road will change to gravel for the rest of the way up to the town.
 This trip will take you approximately 2.5 hours.

 Monteverde weather and packing list

-Monteverde weather is generally predictable, with the most consistent rainfall experienced between the months of May through November.
-The heaviest rains in the area occur from September through November.
-You may expect average daytime temperatures in the low 70s and with nighttime lows in the upper 50s, a cup of hot chocolate will be a nice treat before bed!
+Monteverde weather is generally predictable, with the most rainfall experienced between the months of May through November, although the heaviest rains typically occur between September and November.
+The weather can be cool and often permeated with a mist due to the Gulf winds meeting the Pacific winds on top of the Continental Divide creating a heavy cloud cover.
+You may expect average daytime temperatures to be in the low 70s with nighttime lows in the 50s (Fahrenheit).

 Fun Fact: In 1983 a writer from National Geographic Magazine stated that Monteverde was THE place to observe the Resplendent Quetzal.
 Subsequently, tourists from all over the world began arriving armed with cameras, tripods and binoculars.